Herniated Disc Injury Claims in Ada, OK

 Document All Symptoms

 Track all symptoms.
-Comprehensive symptom documentation build the case foundation.
+Pain location, radiating symptoms, numbness, weakness, and functional limitations build the case foundation.

 Follow Through With Treatment